-The AGU Public Information Office has planned more than 25 press events to help reporters cover new developments in the Earth and space sciences.
-There will be four formats for press events at the Fall Meeting:
+The AGU Public Information Office has planned more than 25 press events, including 17 press conferences, to help reporters cover new developments in the Earth and space sciences.
+There will be three formats for press events at the Fall Meeting:

 - Press Conference – A small panel of speakers will share newsworthy findings being presented at the meeting.

 - Workshop – Experts will provide comprehensive information and answer reporters’ questions about an upcoming project or mission, or an ongoing area of research, rather than present breaking news.

 - Media Availability – A prominent person(s) in the Earth and space sciences will be available to reporters.